ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/python_package_installation.rst

 .. note:: Please contact `Pamela Klaassen`_ if you require access to the repository.

-.. note:: At a future release, the web client will be hosted on a publicly
+.. note:: At a future release, the Python package will be installable from a
-    available server.
-The Python package will also be installable from a publicly available repository.
+    publicly available repository.